solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 const removeKeyInstruction = createRemoveKeyInstruction({
   programId: TOKEN_2022_PROGRAM_ID, // Token Extension Program as Metadata Program
   metadata: mint, // Address of the metadata
-  updateAuthority: wallet_1.publicKey, // Authority that can update the metadata
+  updateAuthority: updateAuthority, // Authority that can update the metadata
   key: metaData.additionalMetadata[0][0], // Key to remove from the metadata
   idempotent: true, // If the idempotent flag is set to true, then the instruction will not error if the key does not exist });